intenvy/snapp-surge/README.md

         <th></th>
     </tr>
 </table>
-Everytime the .aggregate(interval) method is called it performs an aggregate query on it's datasource and returns the results. <br>
+Everytime the .aggregate(interval) method is called it performs an aggregate query on it's datasource and returns the results.

 <br>